 On the contrary, too much melanin is harmful too.
 UV radiation needs to penetrate into the skin in shortwave and produce vitamin D. If a body does not receive any UV radiation at all due to too much melanin in their skin, it will suffer from the lack of vitamin D, and its associated conditions, such as bone ache, obesity, gut trouble etc.

-If you want to read similar articles to What Happens when Melanin Decreases, we recommend you visit our Family health category.
+If you'd like to read similar articles to What Happens when Melanin Decreases, we recommend you browse around our Family health category.